tradertanmay/reddit-memes-virality-prediction/README.md

 2. **Dataset Preparation and Analysis**:

-    a) **Extended Memes Dataset for Replication**: To facilitate the replication of this study beyond the two-week limit imposed by Reddit, all memes used in this study have been uploaded to an external platform.
+    a) **Extended Memes Dataset for Replication**: To facilitate the replication of this study beyond the two-week limit imposed by Reddit, all memes used in this study have been uploaded on OSF https://doi.org/10.17605/OSF.IO/PV9MY.
 This ensures that future researchers can download these memes for their analyses.
 I have uploaded all the downloaded memes to this website for replication.

     b) **Metadata Storage**: The metadata associated with these memes is stored in this repository as `memes_metadata.csv`.
 This file can be used for initial analysis and understanding the dataset context.